 1. Preheat the grill to medium-high, with a heavy based baking tray placed on the top shelf.
-Roll our the dough balls thinly and evenly.
-One by one place the rolled out naan onto the baking tray, brush lightly water and grill for about 1-2 minutes on both sides, until lightly browned and puffed up.
+Roll our the dough balls thinly and evenly, to about 1 cm thick.
+One by one place the rolled out naan onto the baking tray, brush lightly with water and grill for about 1-2 minutes on each side, until lightly browned and puffed up.

 2. Heat a large non-stick frying pan over a high heat.
-Take one of the balls of dough and roll it out to form a teardrop shape.
+Take one of the balls of dough and roll it out to form a teardrop shape, about 1 cm thick.
 When the pan is very hot, carefully lay the naan bread into it.
-Let it dry fry and puff up for about 3 mins, then turn over and cook on the other side for another 3-4 mins or until cooked through and charred in patches.
+Let it dry fry and puff up for about 3 mins, then turn over and cook on the other side for another 3-4 mins or until cooked through and charred in places.

 Serve hot.
-If you have any leftover naan you can eat it at a later time - I put mine in the toaster to reheat it, simple.
+If you have any leftover naan you can eat it at a later time - I put mine in the toaster to reheat it.

 You may also like: